luanaftrindade/luanaftrindade/README.md

 welcome to my gitHub! 👩‍💻✨

 ## about me
-I'm a portuguese software developer that loves to work with web development (mostly with JavaScript, TypeScript, React.js and Node.js).
+I'm a software developer that loves to work with web development (mostly with JavaScript, TypeScript, React.js and Node.js).

-## let's connect!
-📧 Interested in connecting or discussing opportunities?
-Feel free to drop me a line at luanatrindade.dev@gmail.com 📬 Aaaand... feel free to explore my repositories too.
-Happy coding! 🚀✨

 ## tools I've worked with
 <p align= left>